Automated Incident Response: Streamlining Your SecOps

 Grant Oviatt

-We’ve arrived at a point where it’s unreasonable for security operations to be entirely human powered.
-IT infrastructure is sprawling with the prevalence of SaaS apps and public cloud usage, ransomware is being deployed within days, not weeks of a vulnerability exploitation, and security devices continue to expand their telemetry – and as a side effect, inundate analysts with loads of alert data.
+We’ve arrived at a point where it’s unreasonable for security operations centers (SOCS) to be entirely human-powered.
+IT infrastructure is sprawling with the prevalence of SaaS apps and public cloud usage.
+Security incidents are more common than ever; ransomware is being deployed within days, not weeks, of vulnerability exploitation, and cybersecurity devices continue to expand their telemetry—and, as a side effect, inundate analysts with loads of alert data, which can result in alert fatigue.

-Large language models (LLMs) like GPT4 have been posited as a potential solution to the manual efforts (we believe there’s merit there as well) – but AI isn’t going to magically solve all of your problems.
+Large language models (LLMs) like GPT4 have been posited as a potential solution to manual efforts (we believe there’s merit there as well), but artificial intelligence (AI) isn’t going to magically solve all of your problems.

-This blog focuses on what you can be doing today to incorporate a more automated approach to incident response in your environment.
-We’ll also interject where we think LLMs can be used today or in the future to accelerate the process.
+This blog focuses on what you can do today to incorporate a more automated approach to incident response and incident management in your environment.
+We’ll also interject where we think machine learning and LLMs can be used today or in the future to accelerate the process.

 What is Automated Incident Response?

-Plainly, it’s going from threat identification to eradication and remediation with as few humans in the loop as possible.
+Plainly, incident response automation involves going from threat or cyber attack identification to eradication and remediation with as few humans in the loop as possible.
 This fits into three (3) primary buckets of activity:

 2. Investigation - How do you take an initial lead (alert) and identify whether it’s benign or malicious behavior?